DanielSeehausen/immersive-assessment-react-frontend-final/README.md

 - Categories should be able to be toggled on and off
 - If *all* is selected, all other selected categories should be marked as unselected
 - Finally, if a user selects every category (excluding *all*), the *all* option should become selected and all others unselected
-- **Note**: *before starting on this - quickly lookup if a radio button is the appropriate type of element for this bonus functionality*
+- **Note**: *before starting on this - quickly research whether a radio button is the appropriate type of element for this bonus functionality*